rahafoundation/raha-mobile-app/README.md

 1. Download and copy the `release.keystore` somewhere locally and copy the signing keys from `release-signing.txt` into your `~/.gradle/gradle.properties`.
-    Adjust the keystore path accordingly.
+    Adjust the keystore path accordingly (use an absolute path).
 2. Run `yarn bundle:android` to create a bundled and signed APK in `./android/app/build/outputs/apk/prod/release/app-prod-release.apk`.
 3. You can install this APK on your physical device through `adb install PATH.apk`.